 In fiscal year 2017, the Board carried out a self-assessment of its composition, organization, and operating procedures by sending and commenting on the questionnaire sent to the Board members.
-Another self-assessment is planned in 2022.
+Another self-assessment is planned in the upcoming months.

-Lastly, it is noted that, following recommendation no. 14, despite a context still marked by the sanitary crisis, Management has given minority shareholders the opportunity to meet with them and discuss the Company's progress in 2021, on several occasions: the annual general meeting held in person at the Company's headquarters on May 20, 2021, and at the shareholders' and investors' meetings in Paris (Investir Day in November 2021, Investor Access in September 2021).
+Lastly, it is noted that, following recommendation no. 14, despite a context still marked at the beginning of the year by the sanitary crisis, Management has given minority shareholders the opportunity to meet with them and discuss the Company's progress in 2022, on several occasions: the annual general meeting held in person in Paris on June 28, 2022, and at the shareholders' and investors' meetings in Paris (Investor Access in April 2022 and October 2022).
 The Board of Directors also pays particular attention to the votes cast by all its shareholders, in particular the majority of minority shareholders.
 Thus, at its meeting on April 14, 2022, the Board analyzed the negative votes cast on the various resolutions presented at the previous General Meeting.